 Sec.
 11-30.
 Weapons, fireworks, etc., generally - - Selling, discharging, etc. fireworks; discharging or exploding firearms or explosives.

-No person shall sell, cast, throw or fire any squib, rocket, cracker, torpedo, grenade or other combustible fireworks of any kind in the town, nor shall any such person discharge or explode within the town limits any rifle, revolver, pistol or firearm of any description or any combustible or explosive material.
+No person shall sell, cast, throw or fire any squib, rocket, cracker, torpedo, grenade or other combustible fireworks of any kind in the town, nor shall any such person discharge or explode within the town limits any rifle, revolver, pistol or firearm of any description or any combustible or explosive material except as provided for in Section 11-31 of the Meeteetse Town Code.
 (Ord.
 No. 26, § 1; Ord.
 No. 84-4, § 1.)

 For state law as to dangerous or deadly weapons generally, see W.S.; 1977, § 6-8-101 et seq.
 As to fireworks generally, see W.S., 1977, § 35-10-201 et seq.
 As to authority of town to regulate sale, etc., of fireworks, see W.S., 1977, § 35-10-205.

 Sec.
 11-31.
-Same - - Discharging air guns, air rifles, etc.
+Same - - Discharge of weapons.

-It shall be unlawful for any person to use or discharge any air gun, air rifle or other similar weapons within the town limits.
+It is unlawful for any person to shoot or discharge any gun or firearm, or to discharge any explosive substance or matter of any kind of description.
+It is further unlawful for any person in any manner to use airguns, BB guns, pellet guns, slingshots, flippers, or other potentially dangerous devices or weapons within the Town, except as follows:

+A. Archery hunting for deer and turkeys will be allowed within the corporate limits of the Town of Meeteetse with the following restrictions:

+1. Archery hunting only will be allowed within the corporate limits of the Town of Meeteetse.

+2. To hunt deer, an individual must have a valid hunting license issued by the State of Wyoming for deer hunting in Areas 116 or 165.

+3. To hunt turkeys, an individual must have a valid hunting license issued by the State of Wyoming for turkey hunting in Area 4.

+4. The individual must obtain a special hunting permit through the Town of Meeteetse for deer or turkeys.
+Said permits are issued on a first come first serve basis and at the Town of Meeteetse’s discretion.

+5. Hunting shall be limited to archery only, Type 1, 3, 6 and 8, as set forth in the Wyoming Game & Fish regulations.

+6. Hunting will be allowed only in designated areas.
+The individual must obtain a map from the Town of Meeteetse for the designated areas approved for archery hunting.

+7. During the spring hunting season, only tom turkeys may be hunted.

+8. During the fall hunting season, tom and hen turkeys may be hunted.

+9. When deer hunting, only the deer designated by the Game & Fish hunting license type will be allowed.

 (Ord.
 No. 26, § 2.)

 Sec.
 11-32.
 Same - - Discharging, throwing, etc., missiles.

-It shall be unlawful for any person to use, discharge, throw, release, or explode any bow and arrow, crossbow, slingshot, dart, rock or other missile or object within the town limits.
+It shall be unlawful for any person to use, discharge, throw, release, or explode any bow and arrow, crossbow, slingshot, dart, rock or other missile or object within the town limits except as provided for in Section 11-31 of the Meeteetse Town Code.

 (Ord.
 No. 26, § 3.)

 Sec.
 11-33.
 Same - - Carrying weapons concealed or with avowed purpose of injuring persons or disturbing peace.